You can’t really have a serious discussion about online video marketing without YouTube being featured prominently somewhere in there.

 2023 is here, and as the new year develops and video content continues to soar as the leading type of content online, being aware of these stats becomes ever more essential to stay effective out there in the realm of digital marketing.

 Far from just stating facts, these YouTube video marketing statistics reveal clear trends on user preferences, which provide clear indicators for marketers and businesses alike as solid starting points to guide their strategies forward.
+To elevate their strategies even further, it’s always possible to partner up with a video marketing agency to develop the most adequate content for their specific kind of audience.

 Sign up for our newsletter, biweekly